ejordan1/BootsOntheGroundClient/README.md

 This is a modular system that makes it possible to create dynamic units that had multiple behaviors that operate based on multiple conditions simultaneously.

-The inspiration for this project was complex AI interactions, and I decided I wanted to preempt any limitation I might unknowingly create in the engine;
-so the first thing I did brainstorm a list of 150 of the most complex and obscure-ly behaving units I could think of.
+The inspiration for this project was complex AI interactions.
+I  I wanted to preempt any limitation I might unknowingly create in the engine, so I first brainstormed a list of 150 of the most obscure unit abilities I could think of.
 I then abstracted these into the ability interface and target priority system that was the basis for the engine.

 ## Technologies Used